Chiral Bell-state transfer via dissipative Liouvillian dynamics

-\textit{Introduction.--} In recent years, Exceptional Points (EPs) in non-Hermitian systems have seen a surging interest, for example, in sensing \cite{Chen2017,Zhang2019, Yu2020, Wiersig2020, DeCarlo2022, Wong2023,Larson2023}, topological properties \cite{ Mailybaev2005,Bergholtz2021, Ding2022, Liu2021, Abbasi2022, Okuma2023,Arkhipov2023} and recently in the quantum control of dynamics \cite{Khandelwal2021,Kumar2022a,zhang2022,Zhou2023}.
+\textit{Introduction.---} In recent years, Exceptional Points (EPs) in non-Hermitian systems have seen a surging interest, for example, in sensing \cite{Chen2017,Zhang2019, Yu2020, Wiersig2020, DeCarlo2022, Wong2023,Larson2023}, topological properties \cite{ Mailybaev2005,Bergholtz2021, Ding2022, Liu2021, Abbasi2022, Okuma2023,Arkhipov2023} and recently in the quantum control of dynamics \cite{Khandelwal2021,Kumar2022a,zhang2022,Zhou2023}.
 Open quantum systems are a natural platform to explore EPs and associated effects as their evolution is characteristically non-Hermitian \cite{Minganti2019}.
-Chiral state transfer along closed trajectories in the vicinity of an EP is a well-known property of non-Hermitian physics, where eigenstates can be adiabatically switched and the final state is solely determined by the directions of the trajectories \cite{Berry2011}.
+Chiral state transfer (CST) along closed trajectories in the vicinity of an EP is a well-known property of non-Hermitian physics, where eigenstates can be adiabatically switched and the final state is solely determined by the orientation of the trajectories \cite{Berry2011}.
 While this effect was first discussed for classical and semiclassical systems \cite{Dembowski2003,Uzdin2011,Doppler2016,xu2016,Hassan2017,Nasari2022}, its applications to quantum settings are only now being discovered.
 Theoretical works \cite{Kumar2021,Sun2023} have been accompanied by successful experiments with superconducting circuits \cite{Chen2021,Chen2022} and single ions \cite{Bu2023}.
 These results offer a pathway for quantum state control by utilising dissipation as a resource.
-However, presently, they do not necessarily involve genuinely quantum phenomena, such as the creation of quantum correlations like entanglement, or offer an advantage in a quantum setting.
-In this work, we show for the first time, that it is possible to create highly entangled states by means of chiral state conversion between two Bell states.
+However, presently, they do not necessarily involve genuinely quantum phenomena, such as the creation of quantum correlations like entanglement, or offer an advantage in quantum settings.
+In this work, we show for the first time, that it is possible to create highly entangled states by means of CST between two Bell states.